Acupuncture Cairns

 How to Book an Appointment

-The clinic is located at 111-113 McManus street Whitfield.
-Its in a Queenslander and the entrance if via the front door.
+It’s in a Queenslander and the entrance if via the front door (downstairs).
 There is an intake form to fill in in the foyer.

 Please note there is a 24 hour change or appointment or cancellation or no show policy.